DODAS-TS/HandsOnSparkDODAS2019/docs/pres.md

 # Spark on DODAS

+## Client mode with Jupyter notebook

 <img src="img/k8s_spark_cut.png" width=800>

 You see here Helm as a tool for templating applications on K8s.
 We will take a look at this later after we start the deployment (sorry time reason)

+At the end we wiil also see an example of job submission in __cluster mode__

 ---